Hershey Little League Health Safety Guidelines

 In compliance with the PA Governor’s directives regarding recreational and amateur sports, the HLL Health Safety committee will appoint a chairperson that will serve as the primary point of contact for all questions regarding COVID-19 prevention during HLL activities.
 The HLL Health Safety chairperson’s contact information can be found on the league website (https://www.hersheylittleleague.net/contact-us).
 In addition to alerting the nearest HLL representative regarding urgent, on-field issues that require resolution in real-time, all parents, players, officials, and coaches are encouraged to email the Health Safety chair with questions, concerns, and reports of health status changes should the need arise.

 In the event of a confirmed case of COVID-19 within the HLL community, the Health Safety Committee will immediately meet to address the issue.
-Likely courses of action include league-wide notification via email and suspension of further HLL activities by those individuals and/or teams that were in immediate contact with the confirmed case.
+Likely courses of action include notification of relevant parties via email and suspension of further HLL activities by those individuals and/or teams that were in immediate contact with the confirmed case.
 Notification of COVID-19 incidents by HLL will comply with all confidentiality requirements and privacy laws.

 HLL strongly requires all Little League coaches, umpires, league officials, parents/guardians, and others to review and follow these guidelines.
 As with HLL’s general safety guidelines, no manual or guidebook can take the place of common sense or sound judgement; nor can it encompass every scenario or situation that may arise in the setting of youth sports programs.
 It is expected that all Hershey Little League coaches and volunteers will use both sound judgement and child-focused actions in their care and supervision of all Hershey Little League players.

 General Guidance for Communicable Disease Prevention:

 - Wash your hands frequently.

 - Wash your hands often with soap and water for a least 20 seconds.